junhoyeo/immutable-x-react/README.md

-# @junhoyeo/immutable-x-template
+# @junhoyeo/immutable-x-react

-Mint NFTs with Immutable X or Ethereum
+React example to interact with Immutable X